Running your business is like running down a river in a kayak

 The fitter you are the easier kayaking becomes.
 I assume everybody agrees to this.
 The fitter you are, the easier doing business becomes.
 Why do I see so many businessmen with large stomachs?

-Because you need no energy?
+Because they need no energy?

 When you can’t see what’s coming behind the corner…..